Welcome

 Social-media sites call these images “cards”

 When you share a link on most social-media sites, the site will examine the link and produce a preview with the link title and a featured image.
-When your readers click the preview, they are forwarded to the link you shared.
+When visitors click the preview, they are forwarded to the link you shared.

 Not bad.
 This looks better than plain text, but there are some issues.
 LinkedIn selected a shaded banner image from my site.
 I would have preferred something brighter, and with my branding on it, like one of these.